melonysmith/url-shortener_DWA/README.md

 ```

 ## Working with the API
-There are various ways to work with the API but I recomment [Postman](https://www.getpostman.com/docs/introduction).
+There are various ways to work with the API but I recommend [Postman](https://www.getpostman.com/docs/introduction).

 ## Endpoints
 CRUD for URLs